The Implicit Bias for Adaptive Optimization Algorithms on Homogeneous Neural Networks: Related Work

-\textbf{Theoretical Evidence of Generalization of Adaptive Algorithms.} \cite{wilson2017marginal} constructed a linear regression task where AdaGrad, RMSProp, and ADAM converge to a solution that incorrectly classifies new data with probability arbitrarily close to half and SGD finds a solution with zero error on new data. \cite{zhou2020towards} modeled the distribution of stochastic noise in Adam, and they showed that SGD tends to converge to flatter local minima.
-Another viewpoint is to study \textbf{the implicit bias of adaptive optimization algorithms}.
-To the best of our knowledge, the only work on the bias of adaptive algorithms is \cite{qian2019implicit}, which proves AdaGrad has different asymptotic direction with GD on linear logistic regression.
-In this paper, we study the asymptotic direction of adaptive optimization algorithms on deep neural networks which requires different techniques due to high non-convex of deep networks.
+\textbf{Theoretical Evidence of Generalization of Adaptive Algorithms.} {Adaptive algorithms have been in spotlight these years and many works empirically observe the generalization behavior of adaptive algorithms \cite{keskar2017improving,reddi2018adaptive,chen2018closing,luo2019adaptive}.
+In comparison, there are few theoretical justifications.} \citet{wilson2017marginal} constructed a specific linear regression task where adaptive optimization algorithms converge to a solution that incorrectly classifies new data with probability arbitrarily close to half. \citet{zhou2020towards} modeled the distribution of stochastic noise in Adam, and showed that SGD tends to converge to flatter local minima.
+Another viewpoint is to study \textbf{the convergent direction of adaptive optimization algorithms}.
+To the best of our knowledge, the only work is \cite{qian2019implicit}, which proves the convergent direction of AdaGrad on linear logistic regression.
+In this paper, we study the convergent direction of adaptive optimization algorithms on deep neural networks which requires different techniques due to the non-convexity of deep networks.

+Meanwhile, the \textbf{correlation between margin and generalization error} has also been extended to deep networks. \citet{bartlett2017spectrally} first bound the generalization error of deep neural networks using (spectrally) normalized margin by covering number.
+In parallel, \citet{neyshabur2018pac} adopt normalized margin into the PAC-Bayesian framework and derive generalization bound with different dependency on layer width from \cite{bartlett2017spectrally}.
+Empirically, \citet{jiang2019fantastic} present a large scale study of different generalization bounds in deep networks, and find there is a significant correlation between generalization error and normalized margin when optimizer is changed. {These work support our study on generalization in deep learning through the margin theory.}